 Most employers do not explain the laws regarding work injuries and take advantage of their own employees.
 However, the laws for injured employees are designed to help them if followed.
 If you have been injured on the job, you may be entitled to both temporary benefits, including a panel of doctors and medical benefits, mileage, home services if necessary, temporary wages while off work, temporary wages if returned to work, a lump sum recovery for permanent impairment and lifetime medical coverage.
 Mark and Joseph will stand up and fight to make sure you receive the benefits you are entitled to.
 Do not let the employer or the insurance company adjusters push you around.

-You also need experienced and compassionate attorneys to consult with you and your family about the case.
+You also need experienced and compassionate workers' compensation attorneys in the Nashville area to consult with you and your family about the case.
 Mark and Joseph will provide this support personally and are available 24 hours a day 7 days a week.The Prevalence Of Work-Related Injuries

 Job-related injuries account for more than 50,000 deaths each year.
 In 2010 alone, nearly 4 million workers suffered non-fatal occupational injuries or illnesses, costing employers an average of $74 billion in workers’ compensation insurance per year.
 This year, the Bureau of Labor Statistics has already received 2 million reports of workplace incidents that required emergency treatment, labor restrictions, job transfers, and time away from work.
 Sadly, many more cases go unreported, as workers cling to their jobs in an unstable economy.
 But medical journals consistently state that over 75% of recurring or exacerbated injuries are a direct result of staying “under the radar” and “working through” the pain.
 Common job injuries often involve: